 March 05, 2018

-Anouar Majid, Ph.D., vice president for Global Affairs, director of the Center for Global Humanities and professor of English, and David Livingstone Smith, Ph.D., professor of philosophy in the Department of History and Philosophy, will examine the views and beliefs of Canadian psychologist and professor Jordon Peterson, whose recent book 12 Rules for Life: An Antidote to Chaos, is a worldwide best-seller.
+Anouar Majid, Ph.D., vice president for Global Affairs, director of the Center for Global Humanities and professor of English, and David Livingstone Smith, Ph.D., professor of philosophy in the Department of History and Philosophy, examined the views and beliefs of Canadian psychologist and professor Jordon Peterson, whose recent book 12 Rules for Life: An Antidote to Chaos, is a worldwide best-seller.
 A successful internet sensation, Peterson hosts a YouTube channel and videos that have been viewed more than 30 million times.
 Whereas some find his worldview to be regressive, others praise it as liberating.
-The debate will be moderated by UNE associate professor of sociology Alex Campbell, Ph.D.
+The debate was moderated by UNE associate professor of sociology Alex Campbell, Ph.D.

-Herbert, who will introduce the debate, is looking forward to the evening as the first of many President’s Forum events, which will feature panel discussions, debates or other highly interactive presentations on controversial issues.
+Herbert, who introduced the debate, is looking forward to the evening as the first of many President’s Forum events, which will feature panel discussions, debates or other highly interactive presentations on controversial issues.
 “We want to promote the presentation of diverse perspectives in a fair and balanced manner by allowing for vigorous dialogue on timely topics,” he said, adding that “such events underscore the academy’s unique role as the ultimate marketplace of ideas.”